Any2HRTF/PPM/README.md

 ```

 ## References
-The PPM was developed at the Acoustics Research Institute (ARI) of the
+The BezierPPM was developed at the Acoustics Research Institute (ARI) of the
 Austrian Academy of Sciences, Vienna, Austria [1-4].

 1. Pollack K.; Pausch F.; Majdak P. (2022) [Parametric pinna model for a